shaundon/codakuma-website/_posts/2024-03-31-new-app-experiment.markdown

 ## Why

-My app [Taylor's Version](https://taylorsversion.app) already features a small quiz that appears while it makes a slow API request to an external API.
+My app [Taylor's Version](https://taylorsversion.app) already features a small quiz that appears while it makes a slow request to an external API.
 Recently after talking to a friend I had the idea to split this into its own app.

 There are a few apps like this already, but they often have really poor UX, huge download sizes, and just generally don't come across great.
 I saw this as an opportunity for me to build a compelling experience, as well as a way for me to continue developing my design skills by tackling a type of app I haven't really done before.